dartmouth-cs52-16x/16X-git-map/README.md

 ![pull-request](docs/imgs/pull-request.png)

+Ensure that you are comparing the correct two branches.
+Set "base" branch to be the branch where you want to commit your changes and "compare" branch to be the branch where your commits reside (see above image).

 To do a code review, @mention a peer in the pull request.
 Once approved, your code changes will be merged.

 Alternatively you can merge your changes in to the master branch without a pull request, but this should only be done if you are using git on your own or with a very small team!